Krishnamohan-Yerrabilli/Kubernetes-hands-on/README.md

 you can use it, to get started you just need a docker or a GitHub account, for more information you can refer to this [link](https://labs.play-with-k8s.com/).

+#### Minikube

+This is my favorite one, Minikube it helps to interact with Kubernetes in a local environment, it provides a single cluster, the same system acts as a master as well as worker node, but this has 1 drawback this performance is fully based on your PC resources, which means it will be work with limited resources, to note Minikube is not for production environment. for more information on Minikube you can refer to this [Link](https://minikube.sigs.k8s.io/docs/start/)